premAI-io/state-of-open-source-ai/mlops-engines.md

 [Text Generation Inference Architecture](https://github.com/huggingface/text-generation-inference)
 ```

-[Text Generation Inference](https://github.com/huggingface/text-generation-inference) is an open-source project developed by Hugging Face which optimizes Hugging Face models for inference.
-Unlike Triton, it's much easier to set up and it supports most of the popular LLMs on Hugging Face.
+Compared to Triton, https://github.com/huggingface/text-generation-inference is easier to setup and supports most of the popular LLMs on Hugging Face.

 Pros: